NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.ColorCorrectPlugin.rst

 Description
 -----------

-Adjusts the saturation, constrast, gamma, gain and offset of an image.
+Adjusts the saturation, contrast, gamma, gain and offset of an image.

 The ranges of the shadows, midtones and highlights are controlled by the curves in the “Ranges” tab.